remonlam/rpi-arch-builder/README.md

 ...```chmod 755 arch_image_builder.sh```

 ## Can't get it to work?
-Well the script have some dependencies in order to work.
+Well the script have some dependencies that needs to be inplace in order get it working.
-To make things a bit simple I have tested it on an CentOS 7 Live distro, so it should work on this version of CentOS.
+To make things a bit more simple, I have tested it on an CentOS 7 Live distro, so it should work on this version of CentOS.

 ## Why this script?
 This repo contains everything that is needed to create a Arch Linux ARM image for the Raspberry Pi Zero (or any other Pi with ARM version 6).